TL;DR

 The CLIP ECONOMY ENGINE

 The CLIP ECONOMY ENGINE is FORKOFF's macro thesis on why the next $200M of attention compounds inside short-form clips, not full-length recordings.
-OpenAI's TBPN takeover, founder-podcast clipping at scale, and the AI-citation surface for vertical clips all map to the same operating model.
+OpenAI's TBPN takeover, founder-podcast clipping at scale, and the AI-citation surface for vertical clips all map to the same operating model: the recording is the raw material, the clip is the product.

 Industry Context